BrainSymphony: A parameter-efficient multimodal foundation model for brain dynamics with limited data: Methods

 \subsubsection{Spatial Transformer Encoder with Gradient-Informed Positional Encoding}

-To capture the spatial structure of fMRI data, we introduce a Spatial Transformer architecture that treats each ROI as a token and learns its contextual representation through self-attention over all regions.
-Given a single fMRI sample $\mathbf{X} \in \mathbb{R}^{R \times T}$, the model is trained to reconstruct the full activity of masked ROIs by leveraging information from unmasked regions.
-This masked modeling objective draws inspiration from masked autoencoders~\cite{he2022masked} and BERT-style pretraining~\cite{devlin2019bert}, promoting distributed and robust spatial representations.
+To capture spatial dependencies in fMRI data, BrainSymphony employs a Spatial Transformer that treats each region of interest (ROI) as a token and learns its interaction-aware representation through self-attention across all regions (Fig.~\ref{fig:schematic}a, top).
+The encoder is trained under a masked modeling regime: subsets of ROIs are hidden and reconstructed from unmasked ones, forcing the model to infer missing dynamics from distributed context.
+This strategy, inspired by BERT~\cite{devlin2019bert} and masked autoencoders~\cite{he2022masked}, is particularly suitable for neuroimaging, as it mimics partial observability of the brain and encourages the model to internalize inter-regional dependencies.